chargebyte/chargebyte-docs/README.rst

 - A documentation file should start with referenceable label of the file name (e.g. ".. _hardware.rst:")
 - Sections and chapters should be separated by one blank line after the title and two blank lines before the title
 - Sections with a chapter title before, need to have only one blank line before the title
-- First letters of section and chapter titles should be capitalized (e.g. "Charge Control C User Guide")
+- First letters of section and chapter titles should be capitalized (e.g. "Charge SOM User Guide")

 License: